 Amendment of Record - The parent and eligible student have the right to add relevant comments, information, or other written materials to the student record.
-In addition, the parent and eligible student have the right to request in writing that information in the student record be amended or deleted, except information inserted by an individual education program (IEP Team, unless the IEP has been accepted or, if rejected, the special education appeal process has been completed.
-If the student or parent believes that adding information to the student record is not sufficient, the student or parent shall present their objection in writing and/or conference with the Co-Director of Teaching and Learning or her/his designee to make their objections known.
-Within a week after the conference or receipt of objection, the Co-Director of Teaching and Learning or their designee must render a decision on such a request in writing.
+In addition, the parent and eligible student have the right to request in writing that information in the student record be amended or deleted.
+The parent and student have a right to request a conference with the Co-Director of Teaching and Learning or her/his designee to make their objections known.
+Within a week after the conference, the Co-Director of Teaching and Learning or their designee must render a decision on such a request in writing.
 If the parent and/or eligible student are not satisfied with the decision, the regulations contain provisions through which the decision may be appealed to higher authorities in the school.

 Directory Information - Federal law requires that Map Academy release the names, addresses, and telephone listings of students to military recruiters and institutions of higher education upon request for recruitment and scholarship purposes without prior consent.
-In addition, the school may release the following directory information about a student without prior consent: a student's name, address, telephone number, date/place of birth, major fields of study, dates of attendance, weight and height of members of athletic teams, class participation in officially recognized activities and sports, honors and awards, post-high school plans.
+In addition, the school may release the following directory information about a student without prior consent: a student's name, address, major fields of study, dates of attendance, weight and height of members of athletic teams, class participation in officially recognized activities and sports, honors and awards, and directory information such as homeroom assignments.
 However, in all instances, parents may request that such directory information not be released without prior consent by notifying the co-directors in writing by the end of September of each school year.